How Life Insurance Can Improve Retirement in NJsiadmin August 27, 2018

 Term life insurance stays in effect for a certain number of years, usually between 5 and 30 years.
 Whole life insurance is a type of permanent life insurance that goes on forever, unless you cancel it.
 A whole life policy is typically more expensive, but your policy will build cash value.
 Later on, you can borrow from this money.
 Some policies even allow you to earn interest on a tax-deferred basis.

 Another type of whole life insurance is universal insurance.
-Universal life insurance can be attractive to people who are retiring because it builds cash value and has an investment component.
+Universal life can be attractive to people who are retiring because it builds cash value and has an investment component.
 A portion of your premium goes toward the policy, while the rest is invested.
 Your returns are based on how well the investments do.
 While these policies can be lucrative, there is no guarantee that the investments will do well.

 Only Borrow When Necessary